HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 Founding of the Asahikawa Ramen Village

-There are various ideas as to the origin of how or why Asahikawa Ramen was born, but the consensus is that it was created around the end of WW2.
+There are various ideas about the origin of Asahikawa Ramen, but the consensus is that it was created around the end of World War II.

 ▲ Soy sauce ramen of Hachiya.
 A distinguishing feature of this ramen is all the fat on the surface that keep this dish nice and hot.